craftcms/starter-next/README.md

     Write down the username and password you choose, during installation.
 You’ll need it to [log in to the control panel](#control-panel).

-1. Generate a token for the _Posts_ GraphQL Schema:
+1. Generate a token for the _Guestbook_ GraphQL Schema:

     ```bash
     # Display a list of schemas and UUIDs:
     ddev craft graphql/list-schemas

-    # Use the “Posts” schema ID to generate a token:
+    # Use the “Guestbook” schema ID to generate a token:
     ddev craft graphql/create-token c7d2eb61-cdde-4a76-88a9-eb30ddcf155b
     ```

-1. Configure your frontend environment:
+1. Add Next configuration:

     - Copy `frontend/.env.example` to `frontend/.env`;
-    - Update to match your Craft installation;
-    - Update `AUTH_HEADER` to the token generated in the previous step;
+    - Set the `GRAPHQL_TOKEN` variable to the token generated in the previous step;

 1. Install front-end dependencies: